zammad/zammad-admin-documentation/channels/microsoft365/common-errors.rst

 See :doc:`here </channels/microsoft365/accounts>` how to find the client ID in Azure and where to copy it to in Zammad.

-Wrong or expired client secret
+Wrong or Expired Client Secret
 ------------------------------

 **Error message:** 500: We're sorry, but something went wrong.